Efficient Teacher: Semi-Supervised Object Detection for YOLOv5: Experiments

 \textbf{Datasets.} We validate our method on MS-COCO\cite{lin2014microsoft} and VOC\cite{everingham2012pascal} benchmarks: (1) COCO-standard: 1\%, 2\%, 5\%, 10\% of the images are sampled on COCO as labeled data, and all the remaining data are used as unlabeled data.
 (2) COCO-additional: train2017 dataset is set as the labeled dataset and COCO2017-unlabeled is as the unlabeled dataset.
 (3) VOC: VOC07 trainval data is as the labeled dataset and VOC12 trainval is used as the unlabeled dataset.
 We adopt the mean average precision $AP_{50:90}$ as the evaluation metric.

 \textbf{Network.}To verify that our proposed method is scalable, we used three Dense Detector architectures:The first one uses ResNet-50-FPN in Dense Detector.
 The second one replaces the original backbone with CSPNet and the Neck with PAN, which is similar with YOLOv5.
-The last one follows YOLOv7 to add ELAN module and RepConv\cite{ding2021repvgg} into backbone.

 \textbf{Implementation Details.} We use 8 NVIDIA-V100 GPUs with 16G memory per GPU.
 We randomly sample 32 images from labeled data and 32 images from unlabeled data with ratio 1:1 in each iteration.
 For training configurations, the learning rate is 0.01 all the time, the $\tau_1$ and $\tau_2$ are calculated by EA.
 We used both weak and strong data augmentation.
 Mosaic is used in weak data augmentation.
 In the strong data augmentation, Mosaic, left-right flip, large scale jittering, graying, Gaussian blur, cutout, and color space conversion are selected.
 The max epoch is 300.
 Smoothing hyper-parameter in EMA is $0.999$.